opentrials/collectors/docs/scraper-guide.md

-# How to Write a Spider Guide
+# How to Write a Scraping Collector

-> **This document is no up-to-date!**

-This document describes how to write a new spider for the OpenTrials scraper from scratch to a pull request.
+This document describes how to write a new scraping collector (scraper) for the OpenTrials scraper from scratch to a pull request.

-As example we will be writing spider for `Pfizer` clinical trials register:
+As example we will be writing scraper for `Pfizer` clinical trials register:

 http://www.pfizer.com/research/clinical_trials.

 ## Getting Started

-To get started fork https://github.com/opentrials/scraper repository.
+To get started fork https://github.com/opentrials/collectors repository.
-After it the work on a new spider could be started (replace <user> by your github username):
+After it the work on a new scraper could be started (replace <user> by your github username):

 ```
-$ git clone git@github.com:<user>/scraper.git opentrials-scraper
+$ git clone git@github.com:<user>/collectors.git opentrials-collectors
-$ cd opentrials-scraper
+$ cd opentrials-collectors
-$ git checkout -b feature/giude-spider
+$ git checkout -b feature/giude-scraper
 $ virtualenv .python -p python2
 $ source .python/bin/activate
 $ make install